Detecting many-body Bell non-locality by solving Ising models

-(within the error bar of the quantum data, if the latter come with a finite uncertainty).
-In a realistic scenario, we assume that $R$ scales polynomially with $N$; therefore, if such a distribution exists, it is certainly not unique, because it can be parametrized by many more parameters ($p^{kN}-1$ independent values) than the number $R$ of constraints.
-Yet, if multiple distributions exist, there is one of them which is least biased, namely one that is parametrized by the \emph{minimal} number of parameters required to satisfy the constraints: such a distribution is the one that maximizes the Shannon entropy under the constraints \cite{Jaynes1957, Tikochinskyetal1984}, namely the one minimising the ``free-energy" functional
+\emph{Solving the membership problem by inverse statistical methods.} Our approach to the above problem consists of trying to explicitly build an LV model $P_{\rm LV}$ which reproduces the quantum data, namely such that $\langle f_r(\bm \sigma) \rangle_{\rm LV} = \langle f_r(\bm \sigma) \rangle_{\rm Q}$ for all $r=1,...,R$ (within the error bar of the quantum data).
+In a realistic scenario, $R$ scales polynomially with $N$; therefore, if such a distribution exists, it is certainly not unique, because it can be parametrized by many more parameters ($p^{kN}-1$ independent values) than the number $R$ of constraints.
+Yet, if multiple distributions exist, there is one of them which is least biased, parametrized by the \emph{minimal} number of parameters.
+This distribution maximizes Shannon entropy under the constraints \cite{Jaynes1957, Tikochinskyetal1984}, or equivalently minimizes the ``free-energy" functional